SCAI-BIO/tau-kg-benchmarking-GPT/README.md

 This repository provides the data and source code for our research regarding the benchmarking the output of LLMs against human expert-curated biomedical disease-specific knowledge graphs

 ## Relevant data
 The different dataset and KG used in this study are located in data directory.
+This includes the abstracts as well as full-text documents stored in small chunks.
+The extracted triples using different tools are stored as an excel file for each abstract and full-text experiment, separately.

 ## Scripts
 The code directory contains the scripts for querying and analysis of loaded KGs in Neo4j.